 - Children working at 'High Level Need' will often require enhanced provision, which might occur outside the classroom.
 Funding for this comes from the school's budget.
 Where more than £6000 is needed per year for an individual child, then the school is able to make a request for additional funding to the local authority through a referral process for an Education Health Care Plan (EHCP).
-All this is done in full consultation with parents. - Individual Provision Maps (IPM) and Individual Learning Plans (ILP) will be established for these children and will be reviewed and set twice a year.
-In the event of the child having a TAF this will replace the need for an IPM. - The EHCP will be reviewed on an annual basis. - These children will now also be assessed against the Devon Graduated Response Toolkit, an assessment and planning tool which helps pinpoint the specific area of need a child is experiencing and the desired outcomes they are to reach with enhanced support.
-The implementation of this toolkit is being promoted in the academic year 2021-2022.
-This works in line with our school's Graduated Approach to SEND using the Assess-Plan-Do-Review cycle when additional and different provision is required to support an individual child.
+All this is done in full consultation with parents. - Individual Provision Maps (IPM) and My Plans will be established for these children and will be reviewed and set twice a year.
+In the event of the child having a TAF this will replace the need for an IPM. - The EHCP will be reviewed on an annual basis.

-Those children who need additional support will have a clear provision map or Individual Learning/Behaviour and Care Plan which will aim to communicate the support they are receiving.
+Those children who need additional support will have a clear provision map or Relational Support Plan which will aim to communicate the support they are receiving.
 Individual Pupil Summaries are disseminated to all staff in order to ensure a consistent approach is in place from all staff.